fishing gear and accessories

 • Live bait and soft plastics are versatile options for attracting various fish species.

-• Carry fishing pliers for managing hooks, cutting lines, and safely handling toothy fish.
+• Carry fishing pliers to manage hooks, cut lines, and safely handle toothy fish.

 Fishing License